-Mathematical Biology and Ecology seminars take place in room L3 of the Mathematical Institute from 2-3pm on Fridays of odd weeks in full term.
-You can also join us afterwards for "tea and cakes" at 3pm in the Mathematical Institute Common Room.
+Mathematical Biology and Ecology seminars take place in room L3 of the Mathematical Institute from 2-3pm on Fridays of full term.
+You can also join us afterwards for tea in the Mathematical Institute Common Room.

 Motile cells inside living tissues often encounter junctions, where their path branches into several alternative directions of migration.
 We present a theoretical model of cellular polarization for cells migrating along one-dimensional lines, exhibiting diverse migration modes.
 When arriving at a symmetric Y-junction and extending protrusions along the different paths that emanate from the junction.
 The model predicts the spontaneous emergence of deterministic oscillations between competing protrusions, whereby the cellular polarization and growth alternates between the competing protrusions.
 These predicted oscillations are found experimentally for two different cell types, noncancerous endothelial and cancerous glioma cells, migrating on patterned network of thin adhesive lanes with junctions.
 Finally we present an analysis of the migration modes of multicellular "trains" along one-dimensional tracks.

 Unraveling the intricacies of intracellular signalling through predictive mathematical models holds great promise for advancing precision medicine and enhancing our foundational comprehension of biology.
 However, navigating the labyrinth of biological mechanisms governing signalling demands a delicate balance between a faithful description of the underlying biology and the practical utility of parsimonious models.